 In this section, when we talk about the contribution amount, we mean the total of all contributions received from the same donor.
-For example, if a donor buys a fundraiser ticket for \$75 and later makes a cash contribution of \$150, the contribution amount is \$225 and the contributions will be itemized.
+For example, if a donor buys a fundraiser ticket for \$75 and later makes a cash contribution of \$150 through PayPal, the contribution amount is \$225 and the contributions will be itemized.
+Do not subtract processing fees or the value of anything received by the donor at the fundraiser to determine the amount of the contribution.
+Any processing fees and fundraiser expenses will be reported as noncampaign disbursements.
 Apply the rules below to the donor totals, not to each individual contribution from the same donor.